 Colombians have discovered travel in their own country and are increasingly heading out during vacations and holidays.
 Very nice of course, but as a traveler it can sometimes be quite difficult to find a cheap flight or a nice hotel on the last moment during extra busy periods in the most popular places.
 How do Colombians celebrate their vacations?
 What are the busiest periods and most popular destinations?
-When are Colombian vacations and vacations?
+When are Colombian vacations and holidays?
 What is the best time to visit Colombia in terms of budget and high season?
 Read it here and plan a bit more of your trip during certain times.

 Colombians and vacation: quite a story